Dict¶

 merge(*others: Mapping[K, V]) -> Dict[K, V]

-Merge other dicts into this one and return a new Dict.
+Merge other dicts into this one.

 Parameters: